JibAb96/Luxe-Hotel/README.md

 ## Design

 ### Color Scheme

-- The main colors used in this site are Feldgrau Green, Aliceblue and Cloudy White.
+- The main colors used in this site are Feldgrau Green and a Light Greyish Pink.
-- These main colors are the colors in the hotels's logo, and they permeate through the site
+- The Feldgrau Green color is used in the hotels's logo, and is permeated throughout the site
 - The color palette of the website captures the luxury and nature-inspired ambiance of the hotel, evoking a sense of refined tranquility and sophisticated charm.
 - A light green has been used for the sucess messages, to signify that this is a successful action.
 - A dark red has been used for all delete buttons and light red for error messages, to signify that this is a destructive action.